Resnovas/smartcloud/packages/workflow-mastermind/.github/ISSUE_TEMPLATE/fix.md

 <!-- Add any other context about the problem here. -->

-## Bug Checklist
+## Fix Checklist

 <!-- Please be honest here; we don't mind if you haven't done all these steps; however, we need to know where has been tested and how extensively we need to test it ourselves.

 We would appreciate it if you could maintain this section cleanly and clearly.
-If someone confirms your bug, add them to the "Bug confirmed by" section.
-Our bot will automatically detect if you have enough users confirmed to tag this bug as "Bug - Confirmed".
+If someone confirms your bug, add them to the "Fix confirmed by" section.
+Our bot will automatically detect if you have enough users confirmed to tag this bug as "Fix - Confirmed".
 -->

-- [ ] Have reproduced on my application version
+- [ ] Have fixed on a clean installation
-- [ ] Have reproduced on a clean installation
+- [ ] Have fixed on a stable build
-- [ ] Have reproduced on a development build
+- [ ] Have fixed on a development build
 - [ ] Have included logs or screenshots
-- [ ] Have contacted support via the official website
-- [ ] Have asked the community for guidance
 - [ ] Have linked any related issues
-- [ ] Bug confirmed by <!--@yourusername & @friendsusername-->
+- [ ] Fix confirmed by <!--@yourusername & @friendsusername-->